de1ux/gitstuff/README.md

 # if that doesn't work, copy directly out of the bazel-out directory
 # cp bazel-out/darwin_arm64-fastbuild/bin/gitstuff_/gitstuff <wherever>

+# Update depencies, if go.mod changes at all
+bazel mod tidy
+bazel run //:gazelle -- update-repos -from_file=go.mod -to_macro=deps.bzl%go_dependencies
 ```

 I also add these aliases to make it easier to reach the binary: